Jingle All the Way: Plot

+In a post-credits scene, Liz, admiring the lengths that Howard went to for Jamie's gift, asks Howard what he got her for Christmas, and Howard realizes in horror that he completely forgot to buy her a gift.

 Production

 Development

 Arnold Schwarzenegger (left) and Sinbad (right) starred in the film as the lead characters.

 The film draws inspiration from the high demand for Christmas toys such as the Cabbage Patch Kids and Mighty Morphin Power Rangers in the late 1980s and early 1990s, which often led to intense searching and occasional violence among shoppers, such as the Cabbage Patch riots, over finding the toys.
 Randy Kornfield wrote the film's original screenplay after witnessing his in-laws go to a Santa Monica toy store at dawn in order to get his son a Power Ranger.
 While admitting to missing the clamor for the Cabbage Patch Kids and Power Rangers, producer Chris Columbus experienced a similar situation in 1995 when he attempted to obtain a Buzz Lightyear action figure from the film Toy Story, released that year.
 As a result, he rewrote Kornfield's script, which was accepted by 20th Century Fox.
 Columbus was always "attracted to the dark side of the happiest holiday of the year", so wrote elements of the film as a satire of the commercialization of Christmas.

 Brian Levant was hired to direct the film.
 Columbus said Levant "underst[ood] the humor in the material" and "was very animated and excited, and he had a vision of what he wanted to do".
 Levant said "The story that was important to me was between the father and son...
 It's a story about love, and a father's journey to deliver it in the form of a Turbo Man doll.
 The fact that I got to design a toy line and do the commercials and make pajamas and comic books was fun for me as a filmmaker.
 But at its root, the movie's about something really sweet.
 It's about love and building a better family.
 I think that's consistent with everything I've done."